 I’ve been asked by many people over the years for my homemade eggnog recipe.
 This year, when I am celebrating a wonderful new community and a flourishing new business, seems a good time to say thanks by sharing it with anybody who cares to read.
 But first, a quick diversion into where it comes from and why it’s so special to me.

 I come from a long line of strong women.
-(For those of you wondering where I got that certain, irritating je ne sais quoi, this is it.)
+(For those of you wondering where I got that certain, irritating “je ne sais quoi”, this is it.)
 The photo on the left shows me at 1 1/2, sitting on my mom’s lap.
 My dad’s mom, Evelyn, is on the right and my great-grandmother Sarah Allie Boyd is in the center, looking at me.
-My great-grandmother and my grandma are gone now, and my dear mom suffers from Alzheimer’s disease so isn’t able to help me make this eggnog anymore, but they are all in my thoughts as I make it every year.
+My great-grandmother and my grandma are gone now, and my dear mom passed away in 2012, but they are all in my thoughts as I make it every year, just like Mom always did.

-My great-grandma Allie was remarkable woman, and obviously made a hell of an impression on the family as my grandfather Boyd, my dad Boyd, my Uncle Robert Boyd, my brother Boyd, my sister Sarah, my son Andrew Boyd, my daughter Emma Allie, my niece Sarah Allie and I (Susan Allie) all carry her name.
+My great-grandma Allie was a remarkable woman, and obviously made a hell of an impression on the family as my grandfather Boyd, my dad Boyd, my Uncle Robert Boyd, my brother Boyd, my sister Sarah, my son Andrew Boyd, my niece Sarah Allie and I (Susan Allie) all carry her name.

 She lived in a small Indiana town and rode her bike to give piano lessons.
 Her husband was firmly against drinking alcohol of any kind, so she made beer in the kitchen cabinets without his knowledge.
 (Even, as my father remembers, managing to keep the secret after a particularly warm night when the corks all blew, and she and my dad had to mop up 2 inches of beer before Grandpa woke up.)

 Grandma Allie died when I was very young, but I’ve heard stories of her all my life.
-To my father, she was the surrogate mom when his own mother was preoccupied with guilt over my uncle’s diabetes and anger over my grandfather’s philandering in France during the war.
-She touched him with so many small kindnesses that he still tears up thinking about her.
+To my father, she was the surrogate mom when his own mother was preoccupied with anger over my grandfather’s philandering in France during the war.
+She touched him with so many small kindnesses that he still teared up years later thinking about her.
 To me, she has always represented strength, intelligence, creativity, compassion, and irreverence — a combination of qualities I hope every day to carry in myself.

 So here we go!
 You will need: